52-58 Middle Street,

 The Hippodrome Theatre was closed in early-1964.
 There were plans to convert the building into a theatre-restaurant venue, similar to the Talk of the Town in London, but these came to nothing.
 In late-1964, the auditorium was used as a location for some scenes in the film “Be My Guest” starring David Hemmings and featuring several rock stars such as Jerry Lee Lewis.

 Mecca took over the building, and it was converted into a Mecca Bingo Club, a use which continued until the early-2000’s.
 Since then the building has stood unused.
 Plans to convert into a casino were approved, and conversion work began, but were halted in 2011, possibly due to the recession.
-In the summer of 2013, plans were proposed to convert the Hippodrome Theatre into a 8-screen cinema.
+In the summer of 2013, plans were proposed to convert the Hippodrome Theatre into a 8-screen cinema, and these were approved (despite strong opposition) in September 2014.

 On 20th December 1985, the Hippodrome Theatre was designated a Grade II* Listed building.